JINXisHERE/telebot/README.md

 A usefull telegram bot that can send you notifications about your server.
 ## Requierments

-First you need to create your own bot on Telegram by chating to the botfather, you will get a token that you will need to copy and paste into the global_variables file.
+First you need to create your own bot on Telegram by chatting to the botfather. you will get a token that you will need to copy and paste into the global_variables file.

 Start a chat with your bot and find you chat ID by using: replace TOKEN with your bot token!
 ```